Upgrade your skills and use Excel’s visualisation capabilities to add bling to your presentations and make them more effective.

 “This data tells management how a particular area is tracking against key criteria, and its value rests in the information being gleaned and absorbed quickly.”

 Small is passionate about his teaching role, and uses the opportunity to spread the word at CPA Australia webinars, workshops and events.
-He will be running masterclasses, alongside a number of other Excel experts, at CPA Congress 2017 in various locations next month.

 Use Excel’s Power BI suite for high-level analysis